drdrddrd/BABF-forecasting-bsc-thesis/README.md

 ## Data

-To fully reproduce the results, you must first obtain the original raw data from the sources listed below.
+To fully reproduce the results, you must first obtain the original raw data.

 **Obtaining the Data:**
 1. Swiss National Forest Inventory (NFI)